 Thank you for visiting navy.com – the official recruitment site of America's Navy.
 We have recently made technological updates to our site in an effort to provide a better interactive experience.
 To enjoy the best possible experience, we recommend that you consider upgrading to one of the following versions (or higher) of any of these popular browsers:

-Whether maintaining the integrity of everyday communications or safeguarding top secret data flow, the highly sophisticated networks and systems at use in today’s Navy call for individuals capable of serving at the forefront of the information technology field.
+Whether maintaining the integrity of everyday communications or safeguarding top secret data flow, Information Systems Technicians serve at the forefront of the information technology field in America’s Navy.

 A high school diploma or equivalent is required to become an Enlisted Sailor in the IT field in the Navy.
 Those seeking an Information Systems Technician position must be U.S. citizens who can meet eligibility requirements for a Top Secret/Sensitive Compartmented Information security clearance.
 They should have a good working aptitude of math, an understanding of modern computing devices and the capability to do highly detail-oriented work.